MatMoore/MatMoore/README.md

 Hi 👋

-I'm a senior technologist with expertise in Ruby, Python and Java (and more recently, Kotlin).
+I'm a senior technologist with expertise in Python and backend / full stack development.

 ## Links
 - [Website](https://matmoore.github.io/)